inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 Keywords System
 ===============

-This document describes the purpose and usage of the |project_name| *keywords* system.
+This document describes the purpose and usage of the |project_name| keywords system.

-.. seealso:: Please also refer to the documentation on
-    :ref:`the keywords Wizards <keywords_wizard>` and the
-    :ref:`keywords editor <keywords_editor>` which are tools to help you to create keywords files.
+.. seealso:: Please also refer to the documentation on the :ref:`keywords wizard <keywords_wizard>` and the :ref:`keywords editor <keywords_editor>`, tools which help in the creation of keywords files.

 Purpose
 -------

-The keywords system is used by the :ref:`Impact Functions <impact_functions>` to determine the nature of the input layers that have been passed to them.
+The keywords system is used by :ref:`impact functions <impact_functions>` to determine the nature of the input layers that have been passed to them.

-Each input GIS dataset used by |project_name| needs to have an accompanying keywords file.
+Each input dataset used by |project_name| needs to have an accompanying keywords file.
 The purpose of the keywords file is to provide additional metadata needed by the impact functions.